 GRANT EXECUTE ON OBJECT:: dbo.MaleStudents TO DBA

-Could not find stored procedure ‘go’ sql server
+Could not find Stored Procedure ‘go’ sql server

 Now, in this section, we will discuss one more related error on “Could not find stored procedure“.
 This error states “Could not find stored procedure ‘GO’“.
 It simply means that the SQL Server could found the stored procedure with the name “GO“.

-Now, the main reason behind this error could be the misuse of the “GO” statement.
+The main reason behind this error could be the misuse of the “GO” statement.

-In SQL Server, GO is a command which indicates the SQL Server utilities to send the current Transact-SQL batch to the SQL Server instance.
+In SQL Server, GO is a command that indicates the SQL Server utilities to send the current Transact-SQL batch to the SQL Server instance.
 All statements entered since the last GO are included in the current batch.

-Could not find stored procedure ‘sp_dboption’ sql server
+Could not Find stored Procedure ‘sp_dboption’ SQL Server

 So, if we try to use this stored procedure in SQL Server 2012 or later editions then, we might get this error.

-But, don’t worry there is an alternative for this stored procedure in SQL Server.
+But, don’t worry, there is an alternative for this stored procedure in SQL Server.
 So, instead of using sp_dboption, we can use the “ALTER DATABASE” command to modify a database.
 Moreover, we can also use the “sp_replicationdboption” stored procedure if we want to modify the database options associated with replication.

 Here is an alternative example for sp_dboption in SQL Server.